scroll-tech/zkevm-circuits/aggregator/README.md

 ```
 This relation is __not enforced__ within chunk circuit.

-Looking ahead, this hash is within aggregation circuit's hash table, but the validity of `chunk_pi_hash` is not checked there either.
+Looking ahead, this hash is within aggregation circuit's hash table, and the validity of `chunk_pi_hash` is checked there to ensure a uniform aggregation circuit across various number of snarks.

 ## Aggregation Circuit